ibm-cloud-docs/overview/glossary/glossary.md

 {: #x2022902}

 In the IBM Cloud environment, a persistent storage system where users store and share files.
 In IBM Cloud Kubernetes Service, users can mount Docker volumes on file shares.

+### fine tuning
+{: #x9094307}

+The process of adapting a pre-trained model to perform a specific task by conducting additional training.
+Fine tuning may involve (1) updating the model’s existing parameters, known as full fine tuning, or (2) updating a subset of the model’s existing parameters or adding new parameters to the model and training them while freezing the model’s existing parameters, known as parameter-efficient fine tuning.

 ### fire
 {: #x2239904}